rafeekr0904/python/README.md

 This script collects data from zara website and you can collect data from any website by changing some of the codes.

-Python 3 and Beautiful soap module used/
+Python 3, Beautiful soap and selenium webdriver module used